storyImg/1601671630_sp.jpg

 When I first entered Rio de Janeiro on my primary journey, I do admit at first I felt intimidated, in contrast, it quickly turned into excitement and curiosity, a long lost pal of mine.

 Finding a bus downtown to Copacabana was surprisingly easy (Get the bus that says Copacabana) it also gave me insight with the first impression as I was travelling from Galeáo airport from the north region to the south.
-When you drive down through Rio, one thing that will strike you is the change of scenery.

 What seems like unlivable areas turn into liveable and everything poorly looking transcends toward the mid-upper level and melts together with the strapped.